Rani Karnavati: As Queen Dowager

+As Regent

-Rani Karnavati took up the regency in the name of her elder son Vikramaditya, a weak ruler.
-In the meantime, Mewar was attacked for the second time by Bahadur Shah of Gujarat, at whose hands Vikramaditya had earlier received a defeat.
+In 1531 Ratan and Suraj Mal killed each other during a hunting excursion.
+This left the throne to Karnavati's son Vikramaditya.
+Karnavati took up the regency in the name of her elder son Vikramaditya, who was deemd a weak ruler.
+This was due to the fact that Mewar was attacked for the second time by Bahadur Shah of Gujarat, at whose hands Vikramaditya had earlier received a defeat.
 It was a matter of great concern for Rani.

 The antagonized nobles were not ready to fight for Vikramaditya and the imminent battle was sure to be another blot in the history of Sisodias.
-Rani Karnavati wrote to the nobles to come forward for the sake of the honour of the Sisodias, and was able to persuade the nobles to fight for Mewar, if not for Vikramaditya.
+Rani Karnavati wrote to the nobles to come forward for the sake of the honor of the Sisodias and was able to persuade the nobles to fight for Mewar, if not for Vikramaditya.
 Their sole condition was that Vikramaditya and Uday Singh should go to Bundi during the war for their personal safety.
 Some later unsophisticated legends say that the Rani also sent a Rakhi to the Mughal Emperor Humayun, calling him a brother and asking for help.
 Thus her name became irrevocably linked to the festival of Raksha Bandhan.
-However this is not supported by any contemporary writer and modern historians like Satish Chandra consider this to be a fable rather than a historical fact.
+However, this is not supported by any contemporary writer, and modern historians like Satish Chandra consider this to be a fable rather than a historical fact.

-Rani Karnavati agreed to send her sons to Bundi and told her trusted maid Panna Dai to accompany them and take good care of them.
+Karnavati agreed to send her sons to Bundi and told her trusted maid Panna Dai to accompany them and take good care of them.
 Panna was reluctant, but surrendered to the wishes of the queen.
 The Sisodias had fought valiantly, but they were outnumbered and the war was lost.
 Bahadur Shah entered Chittorgarh and ransacked it for the second time.

-Realizing that defeat was imminent, Karnavati and the other noble ladies of the court immolated themselves in Jauhar on March 8, 1534 A.D., while all the men donned saffron clothes and went out to fight to the death and thus committed Saka.
+Realizing that defeat was imminent, Karnavati and the other noble ladies of the court immolated themselves in Jauhar on March 8, 1535 AD, while all the men donned saffron clothes and went out to fight to the death and thus committed Saka.
 This is the occasion for the second of the three Jauhars performed at Chittor.